kickinattech/m365TenantChaos/README.md

 ## Parameters

--u/--username Enter username to use to login into M365 Tenant -p/--password Enter padssword to use to login into M365 Tenanty" -o/--objectname The default text to add to start of objects created with script -b/--banneddomain Domain name to check and stop script it matches.
+ - -u/--username Enter username to use to login into M365 Tenant
+ - -p/--password Enter padssword to use to login into M365 Tenanty
+ - -o/--objectname The default text to add to start of objects created with script
+ - -b/--banneddomain Domain name to check and stop script it matches.
 Use to check for production domain.
--m/--maxnumber Maximum number to use in chaos mode.
+ - -m/--maxnumber Maximum number to use in chaos mode.
--c/--chaosmode Should it create a static number of objects -s/--setupmode Should it run up in setup modes
+ - -c/--chaosmode Should it create a static number of objects
+ - -s/--setupmode Should it run up in setup modes

 ## ToDO